MV7757/MV7757.github.io/index.md

 However, in our tutorial we will be focusing on three common use cases of textacy from above.
 1. Loading a prepared dataset with both text content and metadata, as well as, normalizing the data.
-2. Extract structured information from processed documents in our case n-grans and key terms
+2. Extract structured information from processed documents in our case n-grams, key terms, and text readability
-3. Compute text readability and lexical diversity statistics

 <div id='installation'></div>